agonzal/dotfiles/README.md

 ### FZF

 I use fzf for several ops.
-I use its `--preview` option to get a preview for packages available and description for yay (check yi alias in ohmyzsh/custom/aliases.zsh).
-The same goes for `pacrm` alias which uses to preview all available packages and removes a selection.
+I use its `--preview` option to get a preview for packages available and description for installation (check yi alias in ohmyzsh/custom/aliases.zsh).
+The same goes for `pacrm` alias which uses to preview list all available packages and removes a selection.
 The default bindings for zsh will also use fzf for history, file searches.
 Nvim's telescope also uses fzf.
 It will look like:

 ![fzf](/screenshot/fzf.png)